Skip to main contentSkip to article

 When is the Property Transfer Tax actually paid?

 On the closing date — when the title is registered at the Land Title Office.
-The buyer's notary or lawyer collects the funds (along with the down payment, legal fees, and any other closing costs) and remits the PTT to the province on the buyer's behalf.
+The buyer's notary or lawyer collects the funds in the days before closing and remits the PTT to the province on the buyer's behalf.
+If you're short of cash on closing, you cannot defer the PTT; the title transfer doesn't happen until the registration fee + PTT clear.
+Plan the cash-flow line three weeks before, not three days.

 Are there any exemptions from the Property Transfer Tax?